 You should also make an appointment with your family physician, once your have recovered, for a general health check-up.
-Your surgical report can be sent to your family physician as needed.
+Your surgical report will be sent to your family physician as needed.

 8. When to seek emergency care?

 Dial 911 if you:

-- · have sudden intense pain in the operated leg
+- have sudden intense pain in the operated leg

-- · are unable to move the operated leg
+- are unable to move the operated leg

-- · have shortening of the leg
+- have shortening of the leg

-- · have sudden chest pain
+- have sudden chest pain

-- · have sudden shortness of breath
+- have sudden shortness of breath

-Hip Arthroplasty: your hospital stay

-Pre-Admission

-- We will check your temperature, blood pressure, pulse and oxygen level, weight and height. - You will be asked about your general health and medical history, including alcohol intake and smoking status. - You will be seen and be assessed by other members of the health care team: physiotherapist, occupational therapist. - Your doctor may also want you to be seen by an anaesthetist, a social worker and/or a dietitian.

-- To ensure you are ready for surgery, we will do blood tests, nasal swabs and may have to repeat a hip x-ray. - · An x-ray of your chest may be done. - An electrocardiogram may be ordered today (ECG).

-- Bring your drugs with you to the hospital in their original package, if possible. - · Any drugs you are taking will be reviewed; you may be advised to stop taking some. - · Instructions will be given for drugs taken on day of surgery.

-• The nurse will inform you on when to stop eating or drinking on the night before your operation.

-Activity

-- You have attended the Prehab education class prior to this session where we have taught you the exercises that you will be expected to do prior to your surgery, during your hospital stay and post-discharge.
-A team member will verify that you have acquired the recommended equipment that you need to get prior to your surgery.
-A list was given in Prehab. - A member of the team will review your completed questionnaire that you have received in the Prehab education class and assist you with any questions you may have for a safe discharge from the Hospital.

-- A team member will be reviewing the hip replacement booklet and patient pathway with you. - · Feel free to ask any questions you may have.

-The nurse will ask you and your family about the plans for when you are discharged from the hospital.
-If you are unsure and need help planning your discharge, we can arrange for you to meet with a social worker.

-Day 0 (day of your admission)
+From the day of your surgery until your discharge

-- · We will check your temperature, blood pressure, pulse and oxygen level before the surgery and frequently throughout the day. - · We will also be assessing your pain levels.
-We use a scale and will be asking you to rate your pain from 0 (no pain) to 10 (worst pain). - · We will be checking the color, sensation and movement in your operated leg every 4 hours. - · We will be looking at your dressing frequently to make sure it is not draining too much through the bandages. - · If you have a small drain in your leg, we will be emptying and measuring the drainage. - · We will be asking you and recording how much you drink and how much you urinate.

-• The doctor may order some blood work before and after the surgery.

-- · You will have an intravenous and we will be giving you fluids as the doctor orders. - · The nurse will give you your medications as ordered by the doctor. - You will receive an antibiotic to prevent infection.

-- You will be allowed to drink clear fluids (fluids you can see through, like water) after your surgery. - · You may be able to drink or eat regular food as tolerated.
+Assessment We will check your temperature, blood pressure, pulse and oxygen level before the surgery and frequently throughout the day.
+We will also be assessing your pain levels.
+We use a scale and will be asking you to rate your pain from 0 (no pain) to 10 (worst pain).
+We will frequently examine the color, sensations and movements of the operated leg.
+We will be looking at your dressing frequently to make sure it is not draining too much through the bandages. \cdot We will be asking you and recording how much you drink and how much you urinate.
+Tests The doctor may order some blood work before and after the surgery.
+Medications \cdot You will have an intravenous catheter and we will give you fluids. \cdot The nurse will give you your medications as ordered by the doctor.
+You will receive an antibiotic to prevent infection.
+You may be prescribed an anticoagulant (in pill or injection form) to reduce the risk of a blood clot.
+Nutrition You will be allowed to drink clear fluids (fluids you can see through, like water) after your surgery.
+You may be able to drink or eat regular food as tolerated.
+Activity The nurse will help you move, position in bed or get up to use the commode as needed. \cdot You must keep a pillow between your legs when are lying or turning over in bed.
+The team will keep reminding you about the hip precautions you need to follow.
+Do not try to get out of bed by yourself - always have a member of our team assist you. you will see a physiotherapist a few hours after surgery to help you with mobilization, exercises and stairs before going home

-Activity

-- The nurse will help you move, position in bed or get up to use the commode as needed. - · You must keep a pillow between your legs when are lying or turning over in bed. - The team will keep reminding you about the hip precautions you need to follow.
-Do not try to get out of bed by yourself - always have a member of our team assist you.

-- · We will ask you to take deep breaths and cough.
-This exercise helps clear your lungs and prevent pneumonia. - · You will be encouraged to use the toilet, commode or urinal to empty your bladder as soon as you feel the need.
-Make sure you have a nurse assist you. - · We will be monitoring the volume of urine in your bladder using a bladder scan. - · We will ask you to pump your ankles and feet 2 to 3 times per day while you are awake.
-This helps prevent blood clots from developing and keeps your muscles active. - · While in bed, you will be wearing a portable intermittent pneumatic compression device (IPCD) on your legs to help with blood circulation and prevent blood clots from developing in your legs (deep venous thrombosis) or lungs (pulmonary embolism).

-- The nurse will make sure that you know how to do deep breathing and coughing exercises and the ankle pumping exercises. - The nurse will talk to you about managing your pain. - The nurse will make sure that you and your family understand the hip precautions to be followed. - · Your healthcare team will be referring to the hip replacement booklet you have received before your surgery throughout your hospital stay.
-Feel free to ask any questions you may have.

-• The nurse will review information with you and your family about your home situation and your plans for discharge.
+Treatment We will ask you to take deep breaths and cough.
+This exercise helps clear your lungs and prevent pneumonia.
+You will be encouraged to use the toilet, commode or urinal to empty your bladder as soon as you feel the need.
+Make sure you have a nurse assist you. \cdot We will be monitoring the volume of urine in your bladder using a bladder scan.
+We will ask you to pump your ankles and feet 2 to 3 times per day while you are awake.
+This helps prevent blood clots from developing and keeps your muscles active.
+If you're admitted to hospital and while in bed, you will be wearing a portable intermittent pneumatic compression device (IPCD) on your legs to help with blood circulation and prevent blood clots from developing in your legs (deep venous thrombosis) or lungs (pulmonary embolism).
+Education The nurse will make sure that you know how to do deep breathing and coughing exercises and the ankle pumping exercises. • The nurse will talk to you about managing your pain.
+The nurse will make sure that you and your family understand the hip precautions to be followed.
+Discharge planning The nurse will review information with you and your family about your home situation and your plans for discharge.
 If you need help planning your discharge, we can arrange for you to meet with a social worker.